 Web Design and Web Development Career Information

-Good web design requires a combination of creative intuition with a sense for what is practical and technically feasible.
+Doing this job well requires a combination of creative intuition with a sense for what is practical and technically feasible.
 Web design is built upon the fundamentals of traditional graphic design (e.g., form, composition, color, and typography), but its biggest purpose lies in crafting great online interactions and user experiences.

 Whereas many graphic designers develop end solutions that are static (such as for print media), web designers must create solutions that account for the dynamic, ever-changing nature of the Web.

 Like graphic designers, web designers must combine images and type into a coherent package that produces the intended results of a planned branding or communications strategy.
 Often, however, they must also design web pages in a way that encourages visitors of those pages to take specific actions.
-For this reason, many web designs are tested and retested to arrive at what works best at generating the desired outcomes.

 - Are concerned with how a website looks as well as how visitors interact with it